dfinity/interface-spec/spec/index.md

 When asking the IC about the state or call of a request, the user uses the request id (see [Request ids](#request-id)) to read the request status (see [Request status](#state-tree-request-status)) from the state tree (see [Request: Read state](#http-read-state)).

-#### Synchronous canister calling {#http-sync-call}
+#### Synchronous canister calling {#http-sync-call-overview}

-A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within one execution round.
+A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within a timeout.

 The purpose of the synchronous call endpoint is to give the user a certified response for their canister call.
-This means that if a certificate is returned with a terminal state, i.e. `replied`, `rejected`, or `done`, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.
+This means that if a certificate is returned with the status of the update call in a terminal state, i.e. `replied`, `rejected`, or `done`, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

 Replicas will reply back to users' submitted update calls with a certificate of the state of the call.
 A replica will keep the HTTPS connection for the request alive and respond once the state transitions to `replied`, `rejected`, or `done`.
 If a timeout for the request is reached,  then the replica will reply before the call completes, meaning a certificate with the state in in `unknown`, `received`, or `processing` is returned.
 In such cases, the user should poll the IC to determine the terminal state of the update call.

-A certificate is returned by the IC to the user if:

--   The execution of the call completes within one execution round, and the status is certified by the IC within the ingress expiry time.
-The status will be either `replied`, `rejected` or `done`.

--   The call expires before it is queued and is dropped by the IC.
-The status of the call will be `unknown` with the certificate time stamp at a later time than the ingress expiry time.

 The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

-Synchronous calls are therefore best suited for calls that are fast and expected to complete within one execution round.
-If a call does not complete within one execution round, the replica won't return a certificate and the user will need to poll the IC to determine the status of the call.

 ### Request: Call {#http-call}